marchbox/intl-elements/README.md

-Because the content locale of an intl element could be different from the HTML document’s locale, the content container elements in all the consumer elements’ shadow DOMs have their own `lang` and `dir` attributes.
+Because the content locale of an intl element could be different from the HTML document’s locale, the content container elements in all the consumer elements’ Shadow DOMs have their own `lang` and `dir` attributes.
 Their values are determined by the provider’s current active locale, this locale itself is `lang`’s value, and it uses `new Intl.Locale(locale).textInfo.direction` to check if this locale’s language is RTL, if so add `dir="rtl"` attribute,